oxechicao/oxechicao.github.io/README.md

 Master degree student at Universidade Estadual do Ceará (UECE), Brazil.

-I'm a Barchelor of Computer Science.
+I have a barchelor degree in Computer Science.

 Currently, I'm working as Fullstack Developer with Php (Laravel), Javascript (Vuejs), Couchdb, Mysql and Mongodb.